Joshua-Marinellis-Epic-Game-Mods/kh2fm-goofys-gooftastic-adventure-mod/README.md

 It requires the OpenKH Mod Manager.

-This mod does not redistribute any copyrighted assets from the original game outside of small values and IDs that are used to achieve the mods results.
+This mod does not redistribute any copyrighted assets from the original game outside of small values and IDs that are used to achieve the mods results and images of gameplay.

 Please only play this mod with a legally owned version of the game and PlayStation 2 Bios.
 If you would like to learn how to legally dump the game and Playstation 2 BIOS